metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - $i$ is the sender's index, $j$ is the recipient's index, $t$ is the threshold
 - All exponentiation occurs in the group $\mathbb{G}_1$

 If the equation holds, it proves that the secret share is consistent with the polynomial commitments.
-If they do not match, the received secret share is considered not valid, and the participant MUST notify the generation orchestrator.
+If they do not match, the received secret share is considered not valid, and the participant MUST notify the generation coordinator.

 #### Timeout Handling

-If a participant fails to receive a valid secret share from another participant within the expected timeframe, the participant MUST notify the generation orchestrator.
+If a participant fails to receive a valid secret share from another participant within the expected timeframe, the participant MUST notify the generation coordinator.

 #### On failure to receive a valid secret share

-If notified by a participant that a received secret share is not valid, or that one was not received within the expected timeframe, the orchestrator MUST either take measures to either provide a valid secret share (e.g., via challenge mechanisms requiring the sender to provide verifiable proof, or through resharing protocols), or to declare the generation invalid.
+If notified by a participant that a received secret share is not valid, or that one was not received within the expected timeframe, the coordinator MUST either take measures to either provide a valid secret share (e.g., via challenge mechanisms requiring the sender to provide verifiable proof, or through resharing protocols), or to declare the generation invalid.
 In both cases, it MAY try to determine the faulty participant and to construct a proof for its fault.

 ### Generating the distributed key share and threshold public key